-COVID-19 – Ace will not be participating in this exhibition in June 2020 due to the Covid-19 pandemic.
+COVID-19 – Ace exhibition postponed until October 2021 due to the Covid-19 pandemic.

 In June 2020, the University of Michigan Museum of Art (Ann Arbor, Michigan) will launch a group exhibition entitled Watershed to be installed in the A. Alfred Taubman Gallery.
 This exhibition will bring together artists from Canada and the United States whose works focus on the Great Lakes and adjoining watersheds.
 The exhibition curators Jennifer Friess and Erika Larson are including Ace’s major work Nayaano-nibiimaang Gichigamiin: The Five Great Lakes (2016).
 This large-scale blanket installation utilizes Hudson Bay blankets and reclaimed and salvaged electronic circuitry (capacitors and resistors) to replicate the traditional floral and geometric motifs.
 The Anishinaabeg (Ojibwe, Odawa and Potawatomi) homelands are the islands and territories in and surrounding the five Great Lakes.
 Through a referencing of traditional cultural art practices, such as beadwork, juxtaposed against contemporary ephemera, disparate materials and found or sourced objects, Ace creates a culture-specific narrative through a confluence between the historical and contemporary.